PureDarwin/puredarwin.github.io/wiki/news/A-New-Direction.md

 - Identify additional community volunteers that would like to focus on a specific area of the project
 - Clean and reorganize PureDarwin Repositories where required.
 - Update Darwinbuild to work with Github and Meta's xcbuild that was forked to PureDarwin to update and allow PureDarwin to build on itself.
+- Mark all documentation as outdated until an audit of each page is complete.

 #### Core OS - Kexts and Userland
 - Build All Core Kexts that are required to allow PureDarwin to boot.
 (IONVMeFamily, DarwinACPIPlatform, etc)